 Popular among those who like HiFi, Deezer gives all the features similar to that of other music platforms.
 Signing up for a premium version of Deezer will let users listen to music without ads, without limits, and download for offline use.

-An individual Deezer subscription will cost you Php129 per month.
-Meanwhile, Deezer family account will cost Php195 monthly which can be used by six users altogether.
-They are offering a one-time annual subscription which costs Php1,290 for the regular plan.
-On the other hand, while a Deezer HiFi will cost Php250/month.
-However, you can get 30 days trials with all the available premium services.
+An individual Deezer subscription will cost you USD10.99 per month.
+Meanwhile, the Deezer family account will cost USD17.99 monthly which can be used by six users altogether.
+They are offering a one-time annual subscription which costs USD98.91 for the regular plan and USD196.99 for the family plan.
+You can get 30-day trials with all the available premium services.

-Created in 2007, SoundCloud is known as one of the earliest music streaming service online.
+Created in 2007, SoundCloud is known as one of the earliest music streaming services online.
 It contains over a hundred million music tracks, digital podcasts, remixes, and acoustic covers of all local, independent, and commercial artists worldwide.
-You can share and give feedback to the newest music in town plus join a community of music-lovers.
+You can share and give feedback to the newest music in town plus join a community of music lovers.

 You can download the app on any device and you can explore fresh music content, trending songs, and exclusive podcasts.
 You can also listen to music anonymously by downloading the software and playing songs without an account.